We run. And We Care.

 One of the first collaborations is the project “Lauf-Dich-fit” of the Bavarian Athletics Association (Bayerischer Leichtathletik Verbandes e.V.).
 The goal is to motivate children and teenagers from grades 1 to 10 to run and thus inspire them for physical activity and sports.
 Movement is especially important in childhood so that all muscles, joints, and bones can develop properly and grow well.
 Since the start of the project, almost 300,000 children have registered and discovered the joy of running for themselves.

-The environmental aspect
+The environmental aspect of the GMM

 Sustainability is like a run – you gradually get closer to the goal, and you definitely have to keep at it.
 The GMM 2024 aims to make a statement for our environment, for more mindfulness, and a greater awareness of consumption.
 Everyone must start with themselves, and that’s why this year we are addressing many aspects of our event and have managed to make some aspects of the GMM sustainable.
 This year, every runner will refresh themselves at the finish line not from a disposable cup, but from reusable cups that can be washed and reused hundreds of times.
 And even when single-use products cannot be avoided, we opt for recycled materials and renewable resources.
 Recycling cups at the stations, compostable rain ponchos, and goodie bags made from cotton – step by step, we are becoming more sustainable.